In light of COVID-19, what is the Seminary's policy on Satisfactory Academic Progress?

 The federal government requires each institution to set an Academic Progress Policy for their students for Federal Title IV aid.
 Title IV Federal Student Aid includes Federal Direct Loans and Federal Graduate PLUS Loans.
 Some lenders may adhere to the federal guidelines for approving private loans.

 Students must be in good academic standing before a federal loan can be originated.
 At PTS, federal academic progress standards are met when a student maintains a cumulative 2.0 GPA for the MDiv, MAPS, and MTS degrees.
-Full-time students must complete a total of 15 credits during the two semester academic year.
+Full-time students must complete a total of 15 credits during the academic year.
 Part-time students must complete 9 credits per year.
 Less than half time students must have completed all credits that were attempted to be considered in good academic standing.
 Those numbers will be prorated for semesters that the student was not enrolled.

 If a student fails to meet the satisfactory academic progress standards, but meets the standards at some point, the student can once again be eligible to receive federal aid.
 The Financial Aid Office will reevaluate the student’s loan eligibility whenever his/her circumstances improve.
 If a student feels that he/she has earned the reinstatement after new grades are posted, then it is the student’s responsibility to contact the Financial Aid Office to request a reevaluation.
 The student may receive Federal Direct Unsubsidized Loan and Federal Direct Graduate Plus Loan only for the period of enrollment in which he/she becomes eligible.